shopmonkeyus/eds/README.md

 ### Dump Messages

 When running the server, you can dump incoming change change events to a file by passing in the `--dump-dir` flag pointing to a folder to place the files.
 If the folder doesn't exist, it will be created.

+## Local NATS Configuration Notes

+Note that the `server.conf` file will point to a file directory via `store_dir`.
+When running EDS, be sure that the file directory is created or that you have the ability to create the file directory!

 ### NATS Logging